purpleclay/gitz/docs/git/tag.md

 [^1]: Gitz defers the validation of a tag name to the git client.
 Any error is captured and returned back to the caller

+### Only delete local reference :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}

+The `WithLocalDelete` option can also be used to enforce a local deletion of the tag.
+With no deletion being pushed back to the remote.

+## Deleting multiple tags :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}

+Call `DeleteTags` if you need to delete a batch of tags and sync it with the remote.
+The `WithLocalDelete` option can also be used here to enforce a local deletion only.

 ## Signing a tag using GPG

 Any tag against a repository can be GPG signed by the tagger to prove its authenticity through GPG verification.
 By setting the `tag.gpgSign` and `user.signingKey` git config options, GPG signing, can become an automatic process. `gitz` provides options to control this process and manually overwrite existing settings per tag.